Logan-Lin/quartz-blog/content/ai-system/exam.md

 - What are HTTP status codes and what do they communicate?
 Provide examples for successful AI inference, authentication errors, and server errors
 - Explain the difference between GET and POST methods.
 When would you use each for AI API interactions?
 - What are the key components of interacting with APIs using Python's requests library?
 Explain the principles of proper error handling and API key management

-**Advanced APIs in the Era of AI**

 - What is rate limiting and why is it important for AI APIs?
 Compare different rate limiting strategies
 - Explain API versioning strategies (URL path, header-based, query parameter, model-specific).
 How do you handle backwards compatibility when updating AI models?
 - Compare traditional request-response APIs and streaming APIs.
 Why is streaming preferred for conversational AI applications?
-- Explain Server-Sent Events (SSE) and how it enables word-by-word streaming in AI chatbots.
-How does it differ from regular HTTP requests?
-- What is the Model Context Protocol (MCP) and how does it standardize AI model integration with external resources and tools?
-Explain the architecture of hosts, servers, and clients

 **Wrap AI Models with APIs**